openstack/mistral-specs/specs/policy/patch-abandonment.rst

     Abandoning this patch per the Mistral Patch Abandonment guidelines (https://specs.openstack.org/openstack/mistral-specs/specs/policy/patch-abandonment.html).
-    If you wish to have this restored and cannot do so yourself, please reach out via #openstack-mistral on freenode or the OpenStack Dev mailing list.
+    If you wish to have this restored and cannot do so yourself, please reach out via #openstack-mistral on OFTC or the OpenStack Dev mailing list.

 When NOT to Abandon
 ===================